 Brunswick Surgery, Surbiton Health Centre, Counselling Service

-Counselling can be helpful for those experiencing various physical and/or emotional or psychological problems such as bereavement, loss, low self confidence or esteem, assertiveness, anger management, work or personal stress, relationship difficulties, bullying, anxiety, sexuality, depression, trauma or abuse.
+Counselling can be helpful for those experiencing various physical and/or emotional or psychological problems such as bereavement, loss, low self-confidence or esteem, assertiveness, anger management, work or personal stress, relationship difficulties, bullying, anxiety, sexuality, depression, trauma or abuse.
 Brunswick Surgery provides this service free of charge to patients referred by a GP.
-Sue Bentley is the Counselling Service Manager, please be aware that we all provide our time on a voluntary basis.
+Sue Bentley is the Counselling Service Manager, we have 4 other counsellors who see patients.
+Please be aware that we all provide our time on a voluntary basis.

 First Step & Assessment

-You will be referred to Sue Bentley for counselling by your GP after discussing this during you appointment with him/her.
+You will be referred to Sue Bentley for counselling by your GP after discussing this during your appointment with him/her.
 You are then invited to phone Sue on her confidential landline 0208 3985663 or on her mobile 07836 782812 to make an initial assessment appointment with one of the counsellors.
 This first step is for you to take.
 If Sue does not answer in person, please leave her a message to return your call with your name, contact phone number and referring GP.
 Your availability to come for the assessment will be discussed and you will be informed if there is a waiting list, this depends on whether we can match your availability to our current spaces.
 At your assessment you will be asked to talk about the problems you are experiencing and to complete an assessment tick-box questionnaire.
 A mutual decision may then be made to proceed with counselling or you or your counsellor may wish to think about it first.
-We have access to a local NHS Stress Management course to which you can also be referred by your counsellor or your GP.
+If you can access counselling via your work please do this as this will be at no cost to you and will avoid you taking a NHS space which could be used by a patient who does not have this option.

 Appointment Location /Times